 Informatics, Coordination and Service Center for the Mutant Mouse Resource and Research Centers (U42 Clinical Trial Not Allowed)

-This funding opportunity supports organizations that develop and coordinate resources for mutant mouse models and innovative research methods to advance biomedical research on human diseases.
+This funding opportunity is designed to support organizations that develop and maintain resources for mutant mouse models to advance biomedical research, emphasizing collaboration in informatics and innovative methodologies.

 Award Range